Text by CLOT Magazine

-This week we are premiering a video track by multidisciplinary artist Castell Lanko for the track ‘Cybernetic Emptiness’ by 04NB, a collaboration between Onsy and ABADIR.
+This week we are premiering a video track by multidisciplinary artist Castell Lanko for the ‘Cybernetic Emptiness’ track by 04NB, a collaboration between Onsy and ABADIR.
 The track is included in the second instalment of ZULI & Rama’s irsh series, did you mean: irish vol. 2 due out on July 8th. irsh started as a video series where ZULI & Rama invited friends, fellow Cairene artists and those passing through the city to jam, yet due to the Covid-19 Pandemic, pivoted into compilation format releasing ‘did you mean: irish vol. 1’ in September 2020 to showcase the breadth of talent.

-This detachment allows her to undergo a profound transformation in the virtual world and in her own fourth dimension by telepresence.
-Which allows her to hide under layers of virtuality and deception to form a secretive detached dimension, secured by the illusion of emptiness.
+This detachment allows her to undergo a profound transformation in the virtual world and in her own fourth dimension by telepresence, which allows her to hide under layers of virtuality and deception to form a secretive detached dimension secured by the illusion of emptiness.
 Creating a simultaneity that allows for temporal immediacy and spatial isolation, bringing psychical connection in spite of physical separation.

-Castell Lanko is a Cairo-based multidisciplinary new media artist whose work spans digital media and A/V installations, to more traditional forms such as paintings and illustrations.
+Castell Lanko is a Cairo-based multidisciplinary new media artist whose work spans digital media and A/V installations to more traditional forms such as paintings and illustrations.
 Her interdisciplinary approach includes studies across the traditional arts disciplines and an embrace of new technologies.
-The focus of her attention is the sonority and functionality of immaterial illusions between the real and virtual world and the research of the new nature of art.
+Her attention focuses on the sonority and functionality of immaterial illusions between the real and virtual world and the research of the new nature of art.

 04NB were approached by Castell some months ago for scoring her visual project.
-They share they really like her works which are always rich and full of details, you can easily find a narrative there, and not just generic abstract shapes that end up being too cliche and overused.
+They share they really like her works which are always rich and full of details; you can easily find a narrative there, and not just generic abstract shapes that end up being too cliche and overused.

 But it can develop a desire for disembodiment, which typically presupposes contempt for the obsolete human body and a yearning to escape reality by discarding or annihilating the body, a transcendent state of being, whether spiritual or dimensional, free of mortal and biological constraints.
 The desire for disembodiment also includes transhuman fantasies of losing consciousness to a new dimension and using the essence of emptiness to secure this dimension.

-What was the intellectual process behind the development of the visual part of the project? what were the main visual inspirations behind it? and how did the music inform the visual part?
+What was the intellectual process behind the development of the visual part of the project?
+What were the main visual inspirations behind it?
+And how did the music inform the visual part?

 Castell: The concept of the video is based on an unpublished graphic book I made back in 2019, which consisted of a collection of mixed media, text, drawings, manipulated images, and digital environments that all played the role of documenting this research and formed the visual elements of the project.
-Which also helped me to direct the narrative and inspired me to develop it into an audio-visual installation.
+It also helped me direct the narrative and inspired me to develop it into an audio-visual installation.

-But it has its own beautiful and powerful aspects as well, which also influenced the way I viewed myself and led me to investigate the way our identities have been imagined and shaped by societal interpretations of beauty.
+But it has its own beautiful and powerful aspects as well, which also influenced how I viewed myself and led me to investigate how our identities have been imagined and shaped by societal interpretations of beauty.
 Having one’s identity dismantled, marginalized and regulated to non-human status demands action.
-This led me to critically engage in image-making in art, and ultimately grapple with whatever power and authority these images have over the human figure.
+This led me to critically engage in image-making in art and ultimately grapple with whatever power and authority these images have over the human figure.

 The nature of the sounds that were made with the visual elements aimed to create and enhance the immersive feeling of the image and portrayed how these virtual dimensions can be emotionally intense.
-It also reflected the desire for disembodiment, on one hand, and a desire for re-embodiment on the other hand.
+It also reflected the desire for disembodiment, on the one hand, and a desire for re-embodiment, on the other hand.

 How is working with virtual/cybernetic spaces that open new narratives or storytelling impacted your art or the vision for your art?